 The perception of 'sunny South Africa' belies the fact that most of the interior is over 1700m above sea level (Johannesburg - 1753m), where temperatures drop below freezing in winter, making unheated outdoor pools too cold for swimming for at least 6 months of the year.
 Suitable bodies of water for swimming were, and still are, in short supply.
 They can be divided between the natural - oceans, rivers and dams, and man-made swimming pools.
 Recreational swimming was done in tidal pools, which were constructed in the rocks along the coast, predominantly near Cape Town and along the Natal south coast.
 Holidaymakers built them for safe swimming along the rugged coast, where swimming in the surf was dangerous.
 As swimming became a competitve sport, and before swimming pools were built, events were held along the coast of False Bay from Muizenberg to Fish Hoek for the Gentry Cup race, in Cape Town dry dock and off the harbour pier, seen below is the 1926 Gordons Swimming club 2 mile race.

-In addition to the tidal pools, the early swimming pools built in South Africa were indoor structures.
+Early swimming pools built in South Africa were indoor structures, following the English design.
 They were often privately owned enterprises, like the Camps Bay beachfront pool below, built in 1904, and the Arthur Nathan pool of 1893 in Bloemfontein.

 As the country grew, platteland communities built pools in the centre of their towns, and later on as part of the town sports grounds, which were usually situated on the outskirts of each dorp.
 The municipalities soon began building pools as well, like the the saltwater pool at Humewood beach in Port Elizabeth.
 Further afield, the British in Rhodesia built pools in their town as at the schools, while the Portuguese added pools to their town and mining villages.
 In German South West Africa, which came under South African control after 1919, there were few swimming pools outside of the capital Windhoek.